New NASA chief vows US will always have astronauts in orbit

 - Democrats poised to claim ballot slots in nearly all House districts in California

+“There are kids graduating from high school this month, that their entire lives, we’ve had an astronaut in space,” Bridenstine said.
+“And we want that to live on in perpetuity forever.
+No gaps.”

+Companies are interested in running the station and “there’s a range of options” that are just now being examined, he said.

 The first station piece was launched in 1998.
-The complex was essentially completed with the retirement of NASA’s space shuttles in 2011.
+The complex was essentially completed with the end of the shuttle program in 2011.
+It is about the size of a six-bedroom house, complete with two bathrooms, a gym and a 360-degree bay window.
+It usually has a crew of six.

+In wide-ranging remarks, the former Oklahoma Republican congressman said he generally supports NASA’s Earth science missions, including missions that monitor heat-trapping carbon dioxide.
+He said at least three climate science satellites that the Trump administration had tried to cancel earlier in budget proposals “could all end up in very good shape” and that he supported them in Congress, crossing party lines.

+“We’re going forth with missions that are going to do carbon monitoring,” he said, ticking off a couple of projects.
+“We’re committed to that.”